Yes, this is my very first sourdough bread.

 First of all, the choice of flour

-As we all know that using flour that has higher protein content gives better results when it comes to bread.
-When protein absorb liquid (water), it forms a web network called gluten.
+As we all know using flour that has higher protein content gives better results when it comes to bread.
+When protein absorbs liquid (water), it forms a web network called gluten.
 It makes the dough “stretchy” (elastic and extensible).
-Strong gluten network is the key to springy texture or what we say the chewy texture.
+A strong gluten network is the key to springy texture or what we say the chewy texture.

 If you are not sure about the protein content, simply check the package.
-There is nutrition information and you can find out the precentage of protein in the flour.
+There is nutrition information and you can find out the percentage of protein in the flour.

-From the picture, there is tight crumb (the small holes throughout the interior of the bread).
-It can be either under proofed or lack of gluten development.
-It also tasted dense and heavy, which can attribute to the amount of rye flour I used.
+From the picture, there is a tight crumb (the small holes throughout the interior of the bread).
+It can be either underproofed or lack of gluten development.
+It also tasted dense and heavy, which can be attributed to the amount of rye flour I used.

 I don’t mean not to use rye or whole meal flour at all.
-No doubt rye bread or whole meal bread are delicious and full of nutritions.
-However, I would strongly suggest use baker’s flour when first starting making sourdough so you would get more confident with your dough and the whole process.
+No doubt rye bread or whole meal bread are delicious and full of nutrition.
+However, I would strongly suggest using baker’s flour when first starting to make sourdough so you would get more confident with your dough and the whole process.

 The second mistake I have made is not enough bulk fermentation